 - Exemption from taxation on salary (Article 18.b).

-Following negotiations pertaining to Offices in host countries which are not Council of Europe member states, the Secretary General may decide, where appropriate and on a case-by-case basis, that one or both of these exemptions shall not be granted to locally recruited temporary staff members of certain Offices in such countries.5
+Following negotiations pertaining to Duty Stations in host countries which are not Council of Europe member states, the Secretary General may decide, where appropriate and on a case-by-case basis, that one or both of these exemptions shall not be granted to locally recruited temporary staff members of certain Duty Stations in such countries.89

 5. The employment contracts of locally recruited temporary staff members shall be concluded for specified periods of time.
-They may be renewed as long as the Office exists, but renewal shall not confer entitlement to further renewal or to conversion into another type of contract.
+They may be renewed as long as the Duty Station exists, but renewal shall not confer entitlement to further renewal or to conversion into another type of contract.10

 6. Unless otherwise stipulated in the contract, if the length of the initial employment contract is from one month to six months, the trial period shall be for one week in respect of each month covered by the employment contract.
 For longer contracts, the first two months of the work shall be regarded as a trial period.
 During the trial period the employment contract may be terminated by either party without prior notice.